marbienjimeno/azure-network-protocols/README.md

 </p>
 <br/>

 **Step 2: Use Remote Desktop to connect to the Windows 10 VM and install Wireshark on the VM.
-Perform ping commands and observe ICMP traffic using Wireshark.**
+Perform ping commands and observe ICMP traffic using Wireshark.
+Configure the Ubuntu VM's Network Security Group to disable incoming ICMP traffic and observe the results in Wireshark.**
 <p>
   Now, we will use Remote Desktop to access our Windows 10 VM.
 Navigate to the Remote Desktop by searching "Remote Desktop" in the host system's Windows searchbar.
 </p>